Rendering liquids in glass can be challenging, but with KeyShot 8's support for nested dielectrics it couldn't be more simple.

 Liquid / Air surface: Single surface where glass meets air, adding a meniscus is nice bonus

-In this example we can assign Glass (solid) to our Glass surface, make sure the Refraction Index is at 1.5, then move on to our next part.
+In this example, assign Glass (Solid) to your glass surface, make sure the Refraction Index is at 1.5, then move on to your next part.

-For the Glass / Liquid surface, we can increase the transparency to get a lighter effect, then adjust our Refraction Index.
-For the inside we can keep it at 1.334 (liquid), but set the outside to match our glass (1.5).
+For the liquid/glass surface, increase the transparency to get a lighter effect, then adjust your Refraction Index.
+For the inside keep it at 1.334 (liquid), but set the outside to match your glass (1.5).

-For the Liquid / Air surface, we can match the transparency, color, and Refraction Index of our other liquid surface, and keep the Refraction Index Outside to 1 (which is air).
-This will give us the correct setup, where light travels through the glass, liquid, and air correctly and without having any gaps between surfaces, overlapping surfaces.
+For the liquid/air surface, match the Transparency, Color, and Refraction Index of our other liquid surface, and keep the Refraction Index Outside set to 1 (which is air).
+This will provide the correct setup, where light travels through the glass, liquid, and air correctly, without having any gaps between surfaces and overlapping surfaces.